 The core issues of geographic information system can be summarized into five aspects: location, conditions, trends, patterns and models.

-First of all, the specific location of an object or area information must be defined, and the common definition methods are: determining the location through various interactive means, or directly entering a coordinate; second, after specifying the location of the target or area, you can obtain the expected results and all or some of its characteristics, such as the current parcel owner, address, land use, valuation, and so on.
+First, the specific location of an object or regional information must be defined.
+Common methods for defining location include determining positions through various interactive means or directly inputting coordinates.
+Second, after specifying the location of a target or area, expected results and all or part of its characteristics can be obtained, such as current land parcel owner, address, land use status, valuation, etc.

 2) Conditions